 - Information and directions for visiting Delta-09

-- A ranger guided cell phone tour is available of Delta-09
+- Take a guided mobile phone tour of Delta-09

 Launch Facility Delta-09: The Early Years - From Minuteman IB to Minuteman II

-Official construction at Launch Facility (Missile Silo) Delta-09 began in the latter part of 1961.
+Official construction of Delta-09 began in the latter part of 1961.
 Two years later Delta-09 was turned over to the Strategic Air Command (SAC) on 1 November 1963, making it one of the first Minuteman sites to be activated at Ellsworth.
 The Launch Facility housed a Minuteman IB missile from 1963 until the early 1970's.
 Between 1971 and 1973, facilities at Delta-09 were modified slightly when Ellsworth replaced its arsenal of Minuteman I missiles with the more advanced Minuteman II.

 The most important changes associated with this conversion were contained within the missiles themselves, since Minuteman II featured a more powerful propulsion system and a more accurate guidance system than its predecessor.
 Changes included installation of new electronic ground-support equipment in existing racks at the Launch Facility; and the installation of electronic filters, seals, and circuit-breaking equipment at both sites to protect the facilities against damage from the electromagnetic pulses released by atomic blasts.